 Here are some guidelines:

-- Each time you commit a bug fix, include enough information about the situation where the problem was introduced so that people will be able to reproduce it and retest.
-If your QA team has more than one pair of eyes working on an issue they can often do this faster than development (in fact, don’t forget that developers have their own responsibilities – most importantly learning from mistakes and fixing bugs).
-Also, check out support forums at times when there are fewer things going on in them.
+- Each time you commit a bug fix, include enough information about the situation where the problem was introduced so people can reproduce it and retest.
+If your QA team has more than one pair of eyes working on an issue, they can often do this faster than development (in fact, don’t forget that developers have their own responsibilities – most importantly, learning from mistakes and fixing bugs).
+Also, check out support forums when fewer things are happening in them.

-- When developing features new or old make sure all tests pass before release are ready for testing by the QA team.
-If they do not – ask your QA team to test them and make sure the bugs are fixed, keep in mind that even though it’s possible for you to fix a bug yourself (using automated tests or manual testing), there is always some chance of making mistakes while doing so.
+- When developing new or old features, ensure all tests passed before release are ready for testing by the QA team.
+If they do not – ask your QA team to test them and ensure the bugs are fixed; remember that even though you can fix a bug yourself (using automated tests or manual testing), there is always some chance of making mistakes.

-- When developing the new version of an existing feature try including as many regression tests as you can into your codebase – this will at least reduce risks associated with fixing regressions caused by changes made during the development of other features on top of it.
+- When developing the new version of an existing feature, try including as many regression tests as you can in your codebase – this will at least reduce risks associated with fixing regressions caused by changes made during the development of other features on top of it.

-- When releasing a beta version of the product make sure it’s fully functional and that all bugs have been fixed (this is especially important for bug fixes made during development or testing on top of this new feature).
+- When releasing a beta version of the product, ensure it’s fully functional and that all bugs have been fixed (this is especially important for bug fixes made during development or testing on top of this new feature).

-- When releasing stable versions make sure that all bugs have been fixed.
-This is especially important for bug fixes made during the development of other features on top of the released feature – if they were not included in their corresponding releases then when people try using these new versions they may encounter problems caused by those changes.
-If there are still some remaining issues, make sure they are fixed as soon as possible.
+- When releasing stable versions, make sure that all bugs have been fixed.
+This is especially important for bug fixes made during the development of other features on top of the released feature – if they were not included in their corresponding releases, then when people try using these new versions, they may encounter problems caused by those changes.
+If there are still some remaining issues, fix them as soon as possible.

 Retesting vs Regression Testing

-First off, retesting and regression testing are both types of software validation you can choose to conduct during your development process.
-They’re not the same, though: retesting is done at the end of a particular phase of work, often when you have a working product but need to make sure it isn’t still riddled with bugs or errors from early testing.
-Regression testing is a type of software validation that is done at various points throughout the development process to make sure certain aspects of your code are working correctly.
+First, retesting and regression testing are both types of software validation you can conduct during your development process.
+They’re not the same, though: retesting is done at the end of a particular phase of work, often when you have a working product but need to ensure it isn’t riddled with bugs or errors from early testing.
+Regression testing is a type of software validation done at various points throughout the development process to ensure certain aspects of your code are working correctly.

-In other situations, regression testing may be done by taking a test plan and running it on every version or update of your application, starting with the most recent.
-In this way, you can make sure that each change in your application is being adequately tested.
+In other situations, regression testing may be done by running a test plan on every version or update of your application, starting with the most recent.
+In this way, you can ensure that each change in your application is adequately tested.

 A Word on Duplicate Testing With retesting comes the possibility of duplicate testing.
-This happens when someone tests an element of your software and finds a problem with it, but then nothing is done to correct it or make sure it doesn’t happen again.
-To make sure this doesn’t happen, you can create a database or checklist of issues from prior testing so that testers can easily use it to avoid duplicate testing.
+This happens when someone tests an element of your software and finds a problem, but nothing is done to correct it or make sure it doesn’t happen again.
+To ensure this doesn’t happen, you can create a database or checklist of issues from prior testing so that testers can easily use it to avoid duplicate testing.

-It’s a good idea to have some type of documentation in place for every software product you’re working on; if people are retesting older products, you can ask them to go through the original documentation and update it with any changes they find.
+Have some documentation in place for every software product you’re working on.
+If people are testing older products, you can ask them to review the original documentation and update it with any changes they find.

-One of the most important aspects of retesting is keeping track of what the issues were, how they were found, and what was done to fix them.
-If an issue isn’t fixed but instead new problems are created by fixing a different issue, it’s going to be difficult for you or your team to know what went wrong.
+One of the most important aspects of retesting is keeping track of the issues, how they were found, and what was done to fix them.
+If an issue isn’t fixed, but instead, new problems are created by fixing a different one, it will be difficult for you or your team to know what went wrong.

-Though retesting can be time-consuming, it’s a very important part of software validation and is especially useful when used in conjunction with other testing techniques.
-As long as the issues found during retest are being resolved, you can continue doing retesting on older products to make sure your latest work hasn’t caused any issues.
+Though retesting can be time-consuming, it’s a very important part of software validation and is especially useful when used with other testing techniques.
+As long as the issues found during retest are being resolved, you can continue retesting on older products to ensure your latest work hasn’t caused any issues.